rl-institut/super-repo/docs/index.md

 - COLLABORATION
 - GIT
+- CODE-STYLE
 - DOCUMENTATION
 - RELEASE

 ### Fields for code documentation

-Methods and standards of the module.
+Methods and functions of the module.

 - INSTALL
-- CODE-STYLE
+- FUNCTIONS
 - TESTS
 - LOGGING